Let ‘Em Fight

 There is a huge piece of personal responsibility.
 There is a huge piece of institutional responsibility.
 Institutions are made of individuals, so it still comes down to individuals.
 How we are formed by each other and the Scriptures will play a significant part of how we deal with things.
 Though, the hardest part is not running away every time, and yet—after doing the hard work—there is a time to leave.

 The peace of one body is hard to achieve.
-Paul commends sing psalms and songs to one another.
+Paul commends sing psalms and worship songs to one another.
 That “to” is interesting.
 Our worship songs are “to” God (as they should be as reflections of praise, adoration, and thanksgiving).
 It would be nice to know which songs and psalms Paul meant.
-It does mean though that we are to work on one another in the love of Christ.
+It does mean though that we are to work on one another in the of Christ.
 It also means, that we are to allow ourselves to be worked on, which often means our pains and hurts come out.
-What we do with ours and those of others may well reflect how much we really let the Spirit renovate our hearts.
+What we do with ours and those of others may well reflect how much we really let the renovate our hearts.

 ※Reflection※